Alex Moucketou-Moussounda

-Alex Yowan Kevin Moucketou-Moussounda (born 10 October 2000) is a Gabonese professional footballer who plays as a centre-back for Cypriot First Division club Aris Limassol, and the Gabon national team.
+Alex Yowan Kevin Moucketou-Moussounda (born 10 October 2000) is a Gabonese professional footballer who plays as a centre-back for Hapoel Petah Tikva, and the Gabon national team.

 Club career

 Early career

 Moucketou-Moussounda began his senior career in his native Gabon with Mangasport before moving to AS Bouenguidi in 2020.

 Aris Limassol

 In the summer of 2021 he moved to Aris Limassol in the Cypriot top league.
 He made his debut against Ethnikos Achna on 2 November.

 Loan to Caen

 On 2 January 2025, Moucketou-Moussounda signed for Ligue 2 club Caen on a six-month loan with an option-to-buy.

 International career

 On 11 October 2021, Moucketou-Moussounda made his debut for Gabon in a 2–0 win over Angola.
 He was called up to the Gabon squad for a series of 2023 Africa Cup of Nations qualifiers in December 2021, playing in three matches and scoring a goal.